noee/mcwsplasmoid/README.md

 Setup
 --------------
-*  Add the MCWS Widget to a Panel or the Desktop
+*  Add the MCWS Widget to a Panel or the Desktop (works best with horizontal panels)
 *  Goto Mcws Remote Options (right-click the icon)
-*  Under Connections, enter the host names (or addresses) where your MC Servers reside (port is optional) semi-colon ";" delimited
+*  Under Connections, enter the host names (or addresses) where your MC Servers reside
-*  Use the "Next" button to test the host connections
+*  Click on a host to test the connection
-*  In the "Appearances" tab, you can change the behavior of the plasmoid views
+*  Use the "Appearances" tab to change the plasmoid view options
 *  Hit "OK", you're done!

 Development